scmx/bootstrap-datepicker-mobile/Readme.md

 </html>
 ```

-You must have the following before the closing `</body>` tag of your HTML layout (note your paths may be different, e.g. if you installed with Bower):
+You must have the following before the closing `</body>` tag of your HTML layout (please adjust paths accordingly):

 ```html
   <!-- ... -->